somleng/sms-gateway-app/docs/installation.md

 After you complete the steps above:

 - **Re-enable Play Protect** (optional but recommended): Return to **Play Store → Play Protect settings** and turn protection options back on.
-- **Verify connectivity**: Open the SMS Gateway app and confirm that it connects to your configured server/endpoint as expected.
+- **Verify connectivity**: Open the SMS Gateway app and confirm that it connects to your configured server/endpoint as expected with device key.
-- **Test SMS**: Send a test SMS through your backend or configured workflow to ensure messages are successfully sent and, if applicable, received.
+- **Test SMS**: Send a test SMS via your backend or the Somleng API to ensure everything is working as expected.

 If you encounter any issues during installation or configuration, double-check that: